Navy Aviation Ordnanceman

 Aviation Ordnanceman was established as a rating in 1926.

 Aviation Ordnanceman are aircraft armament (weapons) specialists in charge of storing, servicing, inspecting and handling of all types of weapons and ammunition carried on Naval aircraft.
 Navy planes carry guns, bombs, torpedoes, rockets, and missiles to attack the enemy on the sea, under the sea, in the air, and on land.
-Aviation Ordnanceman requires a 5 year minimum enlistment.

 Aviation Ordnancemen receive, inspect, package, store, handle, and process for shipment: airborne weapons, air launched torpedoes, aerial mines, and ammunition.
-They test, assemble, fuze, load, download, arm, and de-arm all airborne weapons, torpedoes, and mines for aircraft carriage, and they receive, inspect, store, load, and download sonobuoys.
+They test, assemble, fuse, load, download, arm, and de-arm all airborne weapons, torpedoes, and mines for aircraft carriage, and they receive, inspect, store, load, and download sonobuoys.
 AOs perform authorized maintenance on airborne weapons, aircraft guns, and targets.
 They receive, inspect, inventory, configure, test, and maintain Armament Weapons Support Equipment (AWSE), Ordnance Handling Equipment (OHE), and materials handling equipment.

 Aviation Ordnancemen test and maintain aircraft armament release and control systems, and inspect and maintain conventional ordnance magazines and Ready Service Lockers (RSL).
 They maintain and operate magazine sprinkler systems, and they maintain and operate the aircraft carrier weapons elevators.